Digital Technologies and SEN

 ‘Technology is not the magic answer but rather an interactive multimedia resource that can provide motivational teaching and learning tools for a wide range of students.
-A range of hardware and software options will be explored but emphasis is placed on using technology to support the curriculum and the individual education plan of the pupil’
+A range of hardware, software and online options will be explored with emphasis placed on using technology to support the curriculum and the individual student support file of the student’

-All our courses require broadband Internet access (Min of 1mb recommended) and participants need to be familiar with using the internet, downloading and installing software.
+All our courses require broadband Internet access (Min of 2mb recommended) and participants need to be familiar with using the internet, downloading and installing software.

 Teachers will understand the importance of assistive technologies for pupils with SEN in both special and mainstream school settings.
 Teachers will be introduced to the concept of high, medium and low/no tech equipment with practical examples of each.
 Teachers will be asked to reflect on their current teaching strategies.